Birmingham Hall Green (UK Parliament constituency): Boundaries

 1950–1955: The County Borough of Birmingham wards of Hall Green, Sparkhill and Springfield.

 1955–1974: The County Borough of Birmingham wards of Brandwood, Hall Green, and Springfield.

 1974–1983: The County Borough of Birmingham wards of Billesley, Brandwood, and Hall Green.

+1983–1997: The City of Birmingham wards of Billesley, Brandwood, and Hall Green (as they existed on 1 February 1983).

-1983–2010: The City of Birmingham wards of Billesley, Brandwood, and Hall Green.
+1997–2010: The City of Birmingham wards of Billesley, Brandwood, and Hall Green (as they existed on 1 June 1994).

-2010–present: The City of Birmingham wards of Hall Green, Moseley and King's Heath, Sparkbrook, and Springfield.
+2010–2024: The City of Birmingham wards of Hall Green, Moseley and King's Heath, Sparkbrook, and Springfield (as they existed on 12 April 2005).

-Following the Fifth Periodic Review of Westminster constituencies, the Boundary Commission for England created a modified version of the Hall Green seat which contains a third of the constituency which existed for the 1997 general election and new additions – the retained former ward is Hall Green itself – and additional wards include two from the Birmingham, Sparkbrook and Small Heath which was abolished at the 2010 general election.
+Under the Fifth Periodic Review of Westminster constituencies, the Boundary Commission for England created a significantly modified version of the Hall Green seat which contained only a third of the constituency which existed for the 1997 general election, being the ward of Hall Green itself.
+The majority of the newly drawn constituency comprised the two wards of Sparkbrook and Springfield from the Birmingham, Sparkbrook and Small Heath constituency which was abolished at the 2010 general election.
+Moseley and King's Heath were transferred in from Birmingham, Selly Oak which now included Billesley and Brandwood.

+Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the Boundary Commission abolished the constituency and created the new seat of Birmingham Hall Green and Moseley with similar boundaries (minor gains and losses to Birmingham Ladywood, Birmingham Selly Oak, and Birmingham Yardley due to changes to ward boundaries in 2018).

 Constituency profile

-The constituency is an inner suburban seat on the fringes city centre to its north and bordering Solihull in the east and south.
+The constituency is an inner suburban seat, on the fringes of the city centre to its north and bordering Solihull in the east and south.
 The number of non-whites (64.5%) is high compared to the rest of the city (42%), as is the proportion of social housing (25.7%), with both figures higher than the national average.
 The area is home to a high number of public parks, open space and numerous tree-lined streets.

 A famous landmark is Sarehole Mill, where J.R.R.
 Tolkien spent his boyhood, and which provided the inspiration for The Hobbit and The Lord of the Rings.

 Many constituents were employed in the car industry – notably Rover's nearby factories, which have now closed down.